Actions performed in the internal plane of consciousness are called. Mental actions. What will we do with the received material?

 The activity has the main characteristics:

-• MOTIVE - what motivates, for the sake of which the activity is carried out.
-The motive is a specific goal, which is satisfied with the help of this activity.
-Motives can be:
+• MOTIVE is what motivates, for the sake of which activity is carried out.
+The motive is a specific goal that is satisfied through this activity.
+Motives may be:

 Organic: aimed at satisfying natural needs, at creating conditions conducive to this satisfaction, the product can be clothing, food, housing.
-Food, sleep, security.
+Food, sleep, safety.

-Functional: satisfied with the help of various cultural forms of activity - play, sports.
+Functional: satisfied through various cultural forms of activity - games, sports.

-Material: aimed at creating household items, various things, tools, serves natural needs.
+Material: aimed at creating household items, various things, tools, serving natural needs.

-Social: the need to take one's place in society, to receive recognition and respect from the people around.
+Social: the need to take one’s place in society, to gain recognition and respect from others.

-• The PURPOSE of activity is a product, it can be a real physical object, certain ZUNs in the course of activity acquire a creative result (thought, idea, theory, work of art).
-The purpose of the activity is not equivalent to the motive.
-Different activities with the same goal may be driven by different motives.
+• The GOAL of the activity is a product, it can be a real physical object, certain ZUNs in the course of the activity acquire a creative result (thought, idea, theory, work of art).
+The purpose of an activity is not the same as a motive.
+Different activities with the same goal may be motivated by different motives.
 A number of activities with different goals may be based on the same motives.

-• The SUBJECT of activity is that with which it directly deals.
-In cognitive activity, this can be information, in educational activity, ZUNs, and labor activity, a material or intellectual product.
+• The SUBJECT of an activity is what it directly deals with.
+IN cognitive activity– this can be information, in educational – ZUNY, in labor – a material or intellectual product.
 The subject of communication will be interaction.

-• MEANS - a tool that is used when performing an action and operation.
-The development of the means of activity leads to its improvement.
-As a result, the activity becomes productive and of high quality.
+• TOOLS – a tool that is used to perform an action or operation.
+The development of means of activity leads to its improvement.
+Due to this, the activity becomes productive and of high quality.

 • STRUCTURE – actions and operations as the main components of activity.

-Operations are the way in which an action is carried out.
-How many different ways to perform activities, so many different operations can be distinguished.
-The nature of the operations depends on the skills and abilities, on the available means of implementation.
+Operations are a way of carrying out an action.
+How many in various ways performing an activity, so many different operations can be distinguished.
+The nature of the operations depends on skills and abilities, on the available means of implementation.
 Preferred operations characterize the individuality of their activities.
 The goals of the operations are not understood.
-Operations can also be external and internal (external - to transfer something - visible to the eye, internal - analysis, synthesis, generalization).
+Operations can also be external and internal (external - to move something - visible to the eye, internal - analysis, synthesis, generalization).

 Action, which is the basic unit of activity analysis.
-Action is a process aimed at the realization of a goal, which, in turn, can be defined as an image of the desired result.
+Action is a process aimed at realizing a goal, which, in turn, can be defined as an image of the desired result.
 The goal in this case is a conscious image.
-Performing a certain activity, a person constantly keeps this image in his mind.
+While performing a certain activity, a person constantly keeps this image in his mind.
 Thus, action is a conscious manifestation of human activity.
-Exceptions are cases when, for certain reasons or circumstances, the adequacy of the mental regulation of behavior is violated in a person, for example, in case of illness or in a state of passion.
+Exceptions are cases when a person, due to certain reasons or circumstances, has impaired adequacy of mental regulation of behavior, for example, during illness or in a state of passion.

-The main characteristics of the concept of "action" are four components.
-First, the action includes as a necessary component an act of consciousness in the form of setting and maintaining a goal.
+The main characteristics of the concept of “action” are four components.
+First, action includes as a necessary component an act of consciousness in the form of setting and maintaining a goal.
 Secondly, action is at the same time an act of behavior.
-At the same time, attention should be paid to the fact that action is a movement interconnected with consciousness.
-In turn, one of the fundamental conclusions of the activity theory can be drawn from the foregoing.
-This conclusion consists in the statement about the inseparability of consciousness and behavior.
+In this case, you should pay attention to the fact that action is a movement interconnected with consciousness.
+In turn, from the above one can draw one of the fundamental conclusions of activity theory.
+This conclusion consists of a statement about the inseparability of consciousness and behavior.

-Thirdly, the psychological theory of activity, through the concept of action, introduces the principle of activity, opposing it to the principle of reactivity.
-What is the difference between "active" and "reactive"?
-The concept of "reactivity" means a response or reaction to the impact of a stimulus.
-The formula "stimulus-response" is one of the main provisions of behaviorism.
-From this point of view, the stimulus affecting the person is active.
-From the point of view of the theory of activity, activity is a property of the subject itself, that is, it characterizes a person.
-The source of activity is in the subject itself in the form of a goal towards which the action is directed.
+Thirdly, the psychological theory of activity introduces the principle of activity through the concept of action, contrasting it with the principle of reactivity.
+What is the difference between the concepts of “activity” and “reactivity”?
+The concept of “reactivity” implies a response or reaction to the influence of any stimulus.
+The stimulus-response formula is one of the main tenets of behaviorism.
+From this point of view, the stimulus influencing a person is active.
+Activity from the point of view of activity theory is a property of the subject itself, that is, it characterizes a person.
+The source of activity is located in the subject himself in the form of a goal towards which the action is aimed.

-Fourthly, the concept of "action" brings human activity into the objective and social world.
-The fact is that the goal of an action can have not only a biological meaning, such as getting food, but can also be aimed at establishing social contact or creating an object that is not related to biological needs.
+Fourthly, the concept of “action” brings human activity into the objective and social world.
+The fact is that the goal of an action can have not only a biological meaning, such as obtaining food, but can also be aimed at establishing social contact or creating an object not related to biological needs.

-Based on the characteristics of the concept of "action" as the main element of the analysis of activity, the fundamental principles of the psychological theory of activity are formulated:
+Based on the characteristics of the concept of “action” as the main element of activity analysis, the fundamental principles of the psychological theory of activity are formulated:

 1. Consciousness cannot be considered as closed in itself: it must manifest itself in activity (the principle of “blurring” the circle of consciousness).